andyeske/How-to-CAD-Almost-Anything/README.md

 ### Session 6: Living in a world made from plastic bricks!
 (Friday, January 26)

-**Objective:** In this session, we’ll move towards one of the most powerful features within Solidworks, which is that of making assemblies!
+**Objective:** In this session, we’ll move towards one of the most powerful features within SolidWorks, which is that of making assemblies!
 Session 6’s goals include:
 *	Learning how to make an assembly of multiple parts.
 *	Learning (time-permitting) how to make an exploded view of an assembly and subsequentially animating it.